 What’s that?
 You’ve got some catching up to do.

-Those who are all caught up may feel downright giddy.
-The action is immense, towering over previous efforts with their sense of danger.
+Those who are fully caught up may feel downright giddy.
+The action is immense, towering over previous efforts with its sense of danger and scale.
 It’s like the minds behind “The Walking Dead” whispered in MCU overlord Kevin Feige’s ear that not every hero needs to live to the final reel.

 So what’s wrong with “Infinity War?”
 You won’t see much character progression amidst the rubble.
 Thanos’ mission statement, to extinguish half of all living things, is both startling and simplistic.
 And not every beloved character gets the screen time he/she deserves.